 A full list of bug fixes is available at https://launchpad.net/pinta/+milestone/1.6.

 How to install – using Terminal

-To install Pinta 1.6 in Ubuntu using terminal run below commands in sequence.
-Enter password when prompted.
+To install Pinta 1.6 in Ubuntu using terminal run the below commands in sequence.
+Enter the password when prompted.

 sudo add-apt-repository ppa:pinta-maintainers/pinta-stable

 sudo apt-get update